Personal Searches in Victoria

-Police have a legal right to search you or your property only if:
+Police have the power to search a person or their property in Victoria only if:

-- they have reason to believe that you have a concealed weapon
+- the police have reason to believe that the person has a concealed weapon

-- you are in a declared ‘designated area’
+- the person is in a declared ‘designated area’

 - there is some other reason specified in the law.

-- you have dangerous items in your possession, such as guns (including imitation guns), knives, knuckle-dusters, nunchakus, other weapons, things that may explode or catch fire
+- the person has dangerous items in their possession, such as guns (including imitation guns), knives, knuckle-dusters, nunchakus, other weapons, things that may explode or catch fire

-- you are in an area where a lot of violent crime happens
+- they are in an area where a lot of violent crime happens

-- you have tools for graffiti like spray paint, textas, or gouging tools.
-Police can only search you for graffiti tools if you are aged 14 or older and are on or near public transport property or trespassing on someone else’s property.
+- they have tools for graffiti like spray paint, textas, or gouging tools.
+Police can only search a person for graffiti tools if they are aged 14 or older and are on or near public transport property or trespassing on someone else’s property.

-Before searching you in a designated area, the police officer must give you a search notice.
-This will state that:
+Before searching a person in a designated area, the police officer must give the person a search notice.

 - the area is a designated area

-- you or your motor vehicle are in the designated area
+- the person or their motor vehicle are in the designated area

-- the police have the power to search you
+- the police have the power to search them

-- it is an offence to hinder or prevent the police searching you.
+- it is an offence to hinder or prevent the police from searching them.

-- they need to stop a ‘breach of the peace’, such as a fight
+- the police need to stop a ‘breach of the peace’, such as a fight

-- they believe that someone will or has committed a serious offence and they need to enter to arrest that person
+- the police believe that someone will or has committed a serious offence and they need to enter to arrest that person

 - someone on the property has breached an intervention order or a family violence safety notice